juanmahv/juanmahv.github.io/_posts/2014-05-06-how-to-write-a-small-plasmoid-fo.md

     property string isp: ""
 {% endhighlight %}

 And here is where the magic happens: The function * request()* accepts a url and a callback function as parameter.
-Basically, it makes a http request to the given url and each time the server response, the function given as second argument (*callback* in this case) jumps into action.
-What does *callback* do? well, It assumes the response coming from the server is json-formatted, and in this case is, parse the *query* and *isp* values and assign them to the string *ip* and *isp*.
+Basically, it makes a http request to the given url and each time the server responses, the function given as second argument (*callback* in this case) jumps into action.
+What does *callback* do? well, It assumes the response coming from the server is json-formatted, parses the *query* and *isp* values and assign them to the string *ip* and *isp*.

 {% highlight javascript %}
   function callback(x){